Power to the Makers is our interview that sheds a brighter spotlight indepedendent creators, crafters, doers, and small businesses.

 DCS: Where can everyone check out Product of the North?

 One of our most recent new accounts is Nordstrom and we also work with a great registry online retailer babylist.
-We also see to some amazing brick-and-mortar stores throughout the PNW.
+We also sell through some amazing brick-and-mortar stores throughout the PNW.
 Our favorites are: Poshbaby in Portland, Mysterymade in West Seattle, and Channing Baby in Tacoma.

 If you are Canadian - good news!
 We have multiple stores throughout Canada.
 Some of our favorites are West Coast Kids which has stores throughout western Canada, and Indigo Books which is a huge online specialty retailer based out of Toronto.